parsa-ahmadi-nasab-emran-temple-owl/CIS3207/Project-4/README.md

       when the file name is too long(it exceeds 15 characters for the directory name and 15 characters for the name of the file) when there are already 256 files present in a specified directory
 - int fs_delete(char* name);
-    It deletes the file with the path and name name from the directory of the file system and frees all data blocks and meta-information that corresponds to that file.
+    It will have its own fs_delete.c file.
+(For organization purposes) It deletes the file with the path and name name from the directory of the file system and frees all data blocks and meta-information that corresponds to that file.
     The file that is being deleted must not be opened.
 (In other words, the file that is being deleted must be closed.)
     That is, there can't be any open file descriptor that refers to the file name.